 Facebook | Instagram | Website

-A little further from Baba Chew’s is Old Bibik’s Peranakan Kitchen.
+A little down the road from Baba Chew lies Old Bibik’s Peranakan Kitchen.
 A more traditional establishment, this is for those who tend to be more of a purist when it comes to Peranakan cuisine.

-Situated amongst a stretch of Peranakan shophouses along Joo Chiat Road, Old Bibik’s is helmed by Mr Adrian who is also Peranakan himself.
-Many of the recipes used in the restaurant are passed down from Mr Adrian’s late grandmother.
+Situated amongst a stretch of Peranakan shophouses along Joo Chiat Road, Old Bibik’s is helmed by Mr Adrian who is Peranakan himself.
+Many of the recipes used in the restaurant were passed down from Mr Adrian’s late grandmother.

 While Mr Adrian has faithfully followed his grandmother’s recipes, he has also added some twists to keep up with the times.